International Studies & Programs

 • A valid F-1 visa stamp (not required for Canadians)

-• A valid I-20 Form with a travel signature on page 2 within the last year (for continuing students)
+• A valid I-20 Form with a travel endorsement on page 2 within the last year (for continuing students)

 • Students on OPT: An EAD and an employment letter from the current employer

-• Students on OPT: Travel signature on your I-20 that is less than six months at the time of entry
+• Students on OPT: Travel endorsement on your I-20 Form that is less than six months at the time of entry

 Other documents that are recommended: